EvertonCa/SeleniumSemanticScraper/README.md

 # Multiple Searches
-If you￿'d like to merge multiple searches, generating only one ordered Excel File, you can choose the ￿"Merge Old Searches￿" button.
+If you￿'d like to merge multiple searches, generating only one ordered Excel File, you can choose the "Merge Old Searches" button.

 ![Print](SupportImages/Initial_Page2.png)

-First, click on the ￿"Select Folder￿" button (1).
+First, click on the "Select Folder" button (1).
 Select the folder in which your search was saved.
 Repeat this to add all the searches you￿'d like.
-Then press ￿"Merge Searches￿" (2).
+Then press "Merge Searches" (2).

 ![Print](SupportImages/Merge_Page.png)